yuvalmGS/gigaspaces-wiki-jekyll/xap97net/persistency.markdown

 You can either use GigaSpaces NHibernate implementation, or create a custom implementation:

-{gdeck:pu implementation type|top}
+{% inittab pu implementation type|top %}

-{gcard:GigaSpaces NHibernate SQL Data Source Implementation}
+{% tabcontent GigaSpaces NHibernate SQL Data Source Implementation %}
 The following code demonstrates how to start an embedded space with GigaSpaces NHibernate `SqlDataSource` implementation as its External Data Source.